WHAT IS THE MA IN MARRIAGE AND FAMILY STUDIES?

 IMPORTANT DETAILS ABOUT THIS PROGRAM

 This degree is offered by part-time study only, requiring attendance on campus at ETS for the intensive study modules.
-The program consists, including a thesis (20 ECTS), of 90 ECTS making it a 120 ECTS MA and a total of 300 ECTS (Bachelor, practical ministry and postgraduate study), which leads to the same level of qualification and eligibility as the consecutive Master degree.
+The program consists of 14 modules (5 ECTS each) and a thesis (20 ECTS), making it a 90 ECTS MA.

 IN CONJUNCTION WITH